-- your personal circumstances referred to as Your Eligibility Checks, which include checks for your income, property ownership, citizenship or residency, age, relationship status, confirmation of one dependent child, deposit and intention to live in the property you buy see section 2 'Are you an eligible single parent or eligible single legal guardian?' and the checklists in section 7 'Checklists Your Eligibility Checks' - the lender for your home loan which must be a Participating Lender see section 3 'Is your lender approved for the Family Home Guarantee?' - the type of home loan you are applying for which must be an Eligible Loan - see section 4 'Which home loans are eligible for the Family Home Guarantee?', and - the property you intend to buy which must be an Eligible Property see section 5 'Which properties are eligible for the Family Home Guarantee?'.
+- your personal circumstances referred to as Your Eligibility Checks, which include checks for your income, prior property ownership, citizenship or permanent residency status, age, deposit and intention to live in the property you buy - see section 2 'Are you an eligible home buyer?' and the checklists in section 7 'Checklists - Your Eligibility Checks' - the lender for your home loan which must be a Participating Lender see section 3 'Is your lender approved for the First Home Guarantee?' - the type of home loan you are applying for which must be an Eligible Loan - see section 4 'Which home loans are eligible for the First Home Guarantee?', - the property you intend to purchase which must be an Eligible Property see section 5 'Which properties are eligible for the First Home Guarantee?'.

-If any one of these checks is not satisfied, you will not be able to participate in the FHG.
+If any one of these checks is not satisfied, you will not be able to participate in the FHBG.
 Your lender will need to be satisfied that these checks are met and will have separate criteria, processes and requirements for consideration of your home loan application with them.

-The FHG is open across Australia to all eligible single parents and eligible single legal guardians in respect of Eligible Loans.
-The number of places under the FHG is limited and a place may not be available even if your home loan is eligible.
-See section 1.2 'Other key features of the Family Home Guarantee - place limits' below for further details.
+The FHBG is open across Australia to all eligible home buyers in respect of Eligible Loans.
+The number of places under the FHBG is limited and a place may not be available even if your home loan is eligible.
+See section 1.2 'Other key features of the First Home Guarantee - FHBG place limits' below for further details.

-You should discuss with your Participating Lender whether the FHG is the most appropriate program offered by the Australian Government for you.
+You should discuss with your Participating Lender whether the FHBG is the most appropriate program offered by the Australian Government for you.

-1.2 Other key features of the Family Home Guarantee
+1.2 Other key features of the First Home Guarantee

-The FHG involves the following key features.
+The FHBG involves the following key features.

-When the FHG commenced
+When the FHBG commenced